What is visual harvesting?

-It’s a technique that can be used during workshops, brainstormings or meetings as a form of graphic facilitation, but also as a visual support for a presentation or even in non-real-time contexts, for instance to summarise longer, technical texts or project descriptions for the purpose of a discussion or explanation.
+It’s a technique that can be used during workshops, brainstormings or meetings as a form of graphic facilitation, and also as visual support for a presentation or even in non-real-time contexts, for instance, to summarise longer, technical texts or project descriptions for the purpose of a discussion or explanation.

 The same underlying principle is at work during visual harvesting, even when there’s nothing wrong with your team.

-Visual harvesting can be taken quite literally: it’s a way to collect ideas as drawings on one piece of paper (or wall), creating an overview which can feed back into the discussion, brainstorming session or project.
+Visual harvesting can be understood quite literally: it’s a way of collecting ideas as drawings on a piece of paper (or wall), to create an overview which can feed back into the discussion, brainstorming session or project.

-It uses the power of images for activating emotions and memory, but also for seeing patterns and concepts as they fit into the bigger picture.
+It uses the power of images to activate emotions and memory, and also to see patterns and concepts as they fit into the bigger picture.

 Visual harvesting can be used in different ways to animate creative group sessions within organisations.
 It can be used as a participative tool, or in presentation style.

-Here are a few use cases any organisations should try:
+Here are a few use cases any organisation can try:

-- brainstorming sessions: visual harvesting can be used to create a mindmap will help participants visualise and memorise proposals, draw inspiration and connect the dots between different ideas
+- Brainstorming sessions: visual harvesting can be used to create a mindmap to help participants visualise and memorise proposals, draw inspiration and connect the dots between different ideas.

-- speaker support: forget Powerpoint.
-Visual harvesting can make a presentation more informative and more fun, by adding explanation in visual form to what’s being said, but also adding a lively, creative note that keeps the audience focused
+- Speaker support: forget PowerPoint.
+Visual harvesting can make a presentation more informative and more fun, by adding explanations in visual form to what’s being said, and also adding a lively, creative atmosphere that keeps the audience focused.